omarhimada/floyo-ML-scala/README.md

 # floyo-ML-scala
-Distributed ML for eCommerce platforms (recommendations, churn prediction, segmentation) written in Scala, using Spark MLlib, Elasticsearch (elastic4s), and AWS
+Distributed ML for eCommerce platforms (recommendations, churn prediction, segmentation) written in Scala, using Spark MLlib, Kafka, Elasticsearch (elastic4s), and AWS

 ## Process:
 1. Drop your transactional/sales data into S3 to train the models=